dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

         testParameterFiles:
             - /test/localAligner.cwl.json

-A common pattern seen on Dockstore are GitHub repositories that store many workflows.
-The above .dockstore.yml has two entries for workflows.
+A common pattern seen on Dockstore is GitHub repositories that store many workflows.
+The above ``.dockstore.yml`` has two entries for workflows.
 Notice that each entry uses a different name.
 Names are required if you want multiple workflows registered on Dockstore from a single GitHub repository.
 The names must be unique between entries of the `workflows` array.
 For each unique name present, an entry will be created on Dockstore.